Topic 4 Exercises

 if (num>999) {

-System.out.println("The number must have three digits");
+System.out.println("The entered number must have three digits");

 }

-//For example 356/100 = 3.56.
-Being an int variable it only shows the 3, no decimals.
+// For example 356/100 = 3.56.
+Being an int variable it does not show decimals, only the 3.

 int hundreds = num/100;

 //Example 678.
-If we could remove the 6, we'd have 78.
+If we could remove the 6, we would have 78.

-//If we could divide 78 by 10 we'd get 7.
-The hundred we need.
+//If we could divide 78 by 10 we would get 7.
+The ten we need.

 //So we multiply the hundreds by 100.
 In this case 6*100 = 600.

 //We subtract 600 from our number; 678-600 = 78.
-78/10 = 7.8 but being an int = 7
+78/10 = 7.8 as an int = 7

 int tens = ((num - (hundreds * 100))/10);

-//We do the same to get the units.
+// We do the same to get the units.

 //(Hundreds * 100) + (tens * 10) and we subtract it from our number.